 The images I create sit in a reality that is both defined and confusing.
 Artist first and foremost, I use my camera to build a gateway projecting the tangible world to a fantasy elsewhere.
 The compositions thus produced lead the observer into a universe in weightlessness, between earth and sky, between light and shadow, where the strange and the familiar meet.
 They play with gravity and time, functioning as riddles that need not be deciphered.
-There emanates an introspective silence that invites one to get lost in an intriguing contemplation.
+It emanates an introspective silence that invites one to get lost in an intriguing contemplation.

 I want to show that we do not conceive the world as it is, but as we are.
 Dislocate and deconstruct our perception of being human in order to extricate oneself.
 In doing so, we can then see the absolute relativity of our universe, of all that composes it.
 The need to adopt several perspectives to distinguish the true from our certainties.